August 29, 2025

 Here’s my third and final set of lecture notes for a 4-hour minicourse at the Summer School on Algebra at the Zografou campus of the National Technical University of Athens.

-Part 1 was here, and Part 2 was here.
+Part 1 is here, and Part 2 is here.

 Counting with Categories (Part 2)